-In 2013, the OSPAR commission designated the rate of new introduction of exotic species (number of new exotic species per annum) as a prioritised potential indicator, which may be established as a common indicator in one to two years.
+In 2014, the OSPAR commission established the rate of new introduction of exotic species (number of new exotic species per annum) as a common indicator, supplemented with data on the implementation of management measures on the route and spread of exotic species.
+This indicator will probably contribute to the OSPAR Intermediate Assessment in 2017.
+Presently, the indicator is being tested.